The Context for

 Brewer’s "Worthy Memorials"

-Brewer’s imposing etchings of cathedrals, city views, and medieval town halls in Belgium and Northern France implicitly warned of threats to their existence and reprimanded society for their destruction, but how well did they fit in the flow with other artistic currents during the First World War?
+During WWI, Brewer’s imposing etchings of cathedrals, city views, and medieval town halls in Belgium and Northern France implicitly warned of threats to their existence and in some cases lamented their destruction.
+But how well did they fit with other artistic currents of the time?

-No artist with a love of historical architecture like Brewer could entertain sentiments like these.
-Nor would his patrons warm to the idea of tearing down what the ages had passed on to us.
-(Brewer is not known even to have done any etching of the many well-visited medieval ruins in Britain.)
-If other young artists might have welcomed a violent new beginning, a member of the Brewer family—which included the editor of the correspondence of Henry VIII, an architectural historian, a church organist, and the author of Brewer’s Dictionary of Phrase and Fable—would have anticipated the onset of a destructive war with deep trepidation.
+An artist like Brewer, with a love of history and historical architecture, might have agreed with the critics of Pierrot lunaire.
+Certainly, his patrons would not warm to the idea of tearing down what the ages had passed on as a legacy.
+(Except for "Barnard Castle," remarkably, Brewer is not known to have done etchings of the many well-visited medieval ruins in Britain.)
+Other young artists might have welcomed a violent new beginning, but as a member of a family that included the editor of Henry VIII's letters, an architectural historian, a church organist, and the polymath author of Brewer’s Dictionary of Phrase and Fable, Brewer would have anticipated the onset of a destructive war with deep trepidation.

 Writing his post-war autobiographical Mein Leben, however, Meidner linked his pre-war art to the “great universal storm...already baring its teeth.”
 While Goetzmann found nothing he wrote before the war to corroborate such an interpretation, those looking for a military cause for all this teeming terror and devastation can point to Meidner’s 1913 “Bombardement einer Stadt” (Shelling of a City).
 This drawing shows a city flashing explosive lights under cannon fire and is certainly consistent in style and subject with his 1914 “Schlacht” (Battle).
 Meidner was at least including the possibility of armaments in his fevered, apocalyptic visions.

-During the war, Brewer published seven etchings of Rheims Cathedral, whose destruction was an architectural rallying cry for supporters of the Allies.
+During the war, Brewer published seven etchings of Rheims Cathedral, whose extensive damage was an architectural rallying cry for supporters of the Allies.
 Each of these etchings is filled with a sense of monumental loss like that expressed in "The Goblin at Rheims," a sonnet by American poet Hortense Flexner:

 From his high arch, nestled in stony nook,